dannyvankooten/www.dannyvankooten.com/_posts/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 - Preallocate all the things.
 - Array lookups or alternatively hashmaps are your friends.
 Linear time complexity is not.
 - Don't forget `-Ofast` and `-march=native` as [optimization flags](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for your compiler.
 - You can't brute force your way out of everything.
 Sometimes,  math is required.
-Looking at you, day 13 and [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem).
+Looking at you, [day 13](https://github.com/dannyvankooten/advent-of-code-2020/blob/main/13.c) and [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem).
 - Tooling!
 I wouldn't want to write C without [Valgrind](https://valgrind.org/) and [Gprof](https://sourceware.org/binutils/docs/gprof/index.html).
 [Cachegrind](https://valgrind.org/docs/manual/cg-manual.html) can be useful too.
-- You can represent a [hexagonal grid](https://www.redblobgames.com/grids/hexagons/) in a 2D array by simplify shifting every odd column or row.
+- You can represent a [hexagonal grid](https://www.redblobgames.com/grids/hexagons/) in a 2D array by simplify shifting every odd column or row ([day 24](https://github.com/dannyvankooten/advent-of-code-2020/blob/main/24.c)).
-- [Linear probing](https://en.wikipedia.org/wiki/Linear_probing) is simpler a simpler way to deal with hash collissions than using a linked list and results in less cache misses too.
+- [Linear probing](https://en.wikipedia.org/wiki/Linear_probing) is a simpler way to deal with hash collissions than a linked list and results in less cache misses.
 Still, I miss [std::collections::HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html).